Jennie-Techie/SQL_Queries/README.md

 # SQL_Queries

-### This project involves the querying of a sales database for a retail store to generate reports.
+#### This project involves the querying of a sales database for a retail store to generate reports.
+The doubles as a guide on using sql to query a database.

 ### The following SQL syntax and queries were used: